ioistired/import-expression/README.md

 ## Limitations / Known Issues

-* Some invalid syntax, such as `urllib!.parse!` and`import x!` is not yet detected, though the former still works as though it was `urllib.parse!`.
+* Some invalid syntax, such as `urllib!.parse!` is not yet detected, though that still works as though it was `urllib.parse!`.
-* Due to the hell that is f-string parsing, import expressions inside f-strings will likely never be supported.
+* Due to the hell that is f-string parsing, and because `!` is already an operator inside f-strings, import expressions inside f-strings will likely never be supported.
 * Due to python limitations, results of `import_expression.exec` will have no effect on the caller's globals without an explicit `globals` argument.